ChandraNarreddy/sillyproxy/README.md

 * hostname - SNI alias against which this certificate needs to get associated.

 ##### Default Certificate
 Please note that Silly needs atleast one cert (ECDSA or RSA) to be associated with "default" alias.
 The default certificate will be used to serve client connections that do not present an SNI extension or those with an unknown Hostname in SNI extension.
-If there was a primary domain that you served using Silly, the primary domain's certificate is best suited to be loaded under the "Default" alias.
-You are free to load the same set of certificates under the "Default" alias and under a different alias too.
+If there is a primary domain that you want to serve using Silly, the primary domain's certificate is best suited to be loaded under the "Default" alias.
+You are free to load the same set of certificates under the "Default" alias and under a the actual alias too.

 ```
 ./sillyProxy -keystore myKeyStore.ks -pemCert certificatteFile -pemKey pvtKeyFile -keypass changeme -hostname myExternalDomainName keystore